Token Search API FAQ

 - Searches match substrings within token names and symbols

-- Exact matches are typically ranked higher
+- Exact matches and verified tokens are typically ranked higher

 - Case-insensitive matching is supported